ats-okazaki/ats-okazaki.github.io/cv.md

 - 2022-: Wisteria, Cooperative Research Activities of Collaborative Use of Computing Facility of the Atmosphere and Ocean Research Institute, the University of Tokyo, *Study on paleoclimate reconstruction with data assimilation*, 16,000 NH.

 # Awards & Honors:
+- May 2026, 4th Best Paper Award, Japan Society of Atmospheric Chemistry
+- Mar 2026, Outstanding Discussion Award, The 70th Conference on Hydraulic Engineering, Japan Society of Civil Engineers
 - Oct 2022, Hirosaki University Outstanding Young Thesis Award
 - Apr 2018, Selected for RIKEN Special Postdoctoral Researcher (SPDR)
 - Apr 2013, Selected for JSPS Research Fellow (DC2)